-The Capitol’s Historic Rooms have been preserved to bring the rich history of those eras to patrons who visit the Capitol.
+The Capitol’s Historic Rooms have been preserved to bring the rich history of past eras to life for patrons who visit the Capitol.

-Special points of interest, memorials, and monuments are tastefully incorporated into Capitol Park to remind us of our history and natural beauty.
+Special points of interest, memorials, and monuments are tastefully incorporated into Capitol Park to remind us of California’s history and natural beauty.

-The commissioning of portraits of former governors began in 1879, and those portraits are on display all throughout the Capitol, along with Washington and Lincoln portraits in the Senate and Assembly, respectively.
+The commissioning of portraits of former governors began in 1879.
+These portraits are on display all throughout the Capitol, along with Washington and Lincoln portraits in the Senate and Assembly, respectively.

 Today, only the statuary on the west front pediment tympanum (the recessed space enclosed by the triangular pediment) is original.
 These statues reflect the Capitol’s roots in Greek architecture.
 In Grecian times, statuary was considered part of the building, not as mere decoration.